 This site contains affiliate links, meaning that we earn a small commission for purchases made through our site.
 We only recommend products we personally use, love, or have thoroughly vetted.

 Valentine’s day is upon us, and for those of us who procrastinate (or who are just really busy), it’s JUST ABOUT TIME TO PANIC.
-But, fret ye not, mamas of elementary aged kids!
-Undefining Motherhood has you covered.
-We’re talking kids Valentines party ideas, kids valentine craft ideas, AND fun Valentines party games!
+But, fret ye not, mamas of elementary and preschool aged kids!
+We have you covered.
+We’re talking EASY kids Valentine party ideas.

 If you have a young child, you know that any holiday party that involves sugar should also involve games.